blue-build/website/README.md

 ## Linting & formatting

 This project uses linting with ESLint and formatting with Prettier.
 To format all files locally, run `pnpm run fmt` (or `npm run fmt`).
 If you're using VSCode, some recommended plugins and default settings are supplied with this project, and formatting should work directly in the editor.

+Unfortunately, linting for `.astro` and `.mdx` files with ESLint isn't currently stable enough to be included.